Thristan-Ramos/Event-Management-Dashboard/README.md

   is built for that.
 - **Currency and fonts** are controlled from the in-app Admin Settings page and are part of the same shared data, so they're consistent for everyone too.

+## Modify new Category

+- **Add New Category.** a new category can add new and add more if you want to using it
+- **Below Setting Panel.** Show Category lists below Setting panel you can see and working it easyies